Working from home and tax relief

 - In the ‘Tax Credits and Reliefs’ page (Page 4 of 5) select the ‘Your job’ tab.
 Select ‘Remote Working Relief' and insert the amount of expense at the ‘Amount Claimed’ section.
 (For 2018 and 2019, select ‘Other PAYE expenses’ under Tax Credits and Reliefs’).

 You must be able to account for each expense you intend to claim.
 This means keeping a record of all receipts and bills.
-You should keep all documentation relating to your claim for 6 years from the end of the tax year to which the claim relates.
+You can use the Receipts Tracker service to do this for 2020 and subsequent years.
+Otherwise, you should keep documents for 6 years from the end of the tax year that the claim is for.